-University, where he received a Master of Architecture degree in 1977.
-He has 3 years studio
+Dennis McFadden was educated at the University of Southern California and Princeton University, where he received a Master of Architecture degree in 1977.
+He has 3 years of studio

 His work has been published in Architecture magazine, Architectural Record, Progressive Architecture, and the Italian publication L’Arca and has received over 30 design awards, including a National AIA Honor Award for the College of Engineering at the University of California, Riverside.
 Mr. McFadden has served as a juror on a number design award panels and has been a member of the Design Review Committee at the University of California, Santa Barbara since 2006.
 He was made a Fellow of the American Institute of Architects in 2008.
 Given his extensive experience with architectural projects at a variety of scales and the many awards he has received for his design work, Mr. McFadden is well equipped to teach design studios, topic studios, and the senior project public building track, which he will be leading.